 Ease of Use

+The Diono is relatively easy to use compared to the best booster seat competition.
 This booster is easy for children to use by themselves with retainers that keep the belt properly positioned and a design that makes buckling themselves in easier.

 This booster can be installed using LATCH anchors to keep it from moving freely about the car.
 The anchors are the clip style (above left) that can be harder to use, but the front tightening straps (above right) make the process easier.